Namathevan Arunasalam

-Namathevan a/l Arunasalam (born 26 July 1996) is a Malaysian footballer who plays as a right-back for Malaysia Super League club Penang.
+Namathevan a/l Arunasalam (born 26 July 1996) is a Malaysian professional footballer who plays as a right-back.

 Club career

 Selangor

 Namathevan began his football career with Selangor youth team before being promoted to first team in 2016.
 On 22 October 2016, Namathevan made his league debut for Selangor in a 1–2 defeat to Johor Darul Ta'zim at Shah Alam Stadium.

 Career statistics

 Club

 1 Includes AFC Cup and AFC Champions League.